Student Organization Funding

 New Venture Fund

 New Venture allocations support ongoing operational costs for student organizations not already on the General Budget.
-Organizations that receive New Venture allocations are added to the General Budget for the following fiscal year.

 According to the General Activity Fee Budgeting Guidelines: The purpose of the New Venture Fund is to help new and existing organizations that are not currently receiving General Activity Fee funds request funds outside of the normal budget cycle.

 Speaker Fund allocations help defray costs associated with bringing speakers, lectures, presentations, etc. to the SDSU campus for events open to all students.
 The Speaker Fund is managed by the University Program Council.

 The General Budget consists of university entities and facilities (e.g., University Student Union, Miller Wellness Center) and student organizations who receive GAF allocations from the Students' Association to fund their yearly operating budgets.
 The General Budgeting process occurs each spring semester for the following fiscal year.

 All funding applications are subject to review and approval by the SA Finance Chair, SA Finance Committee and SA Senate.
 For more information, questions or a funding application, contact the SA Finance Chair.

 The Student Promotion Fund is an event-based grant program co-operated by the SDSU Students' Association and the Brookings Chamber and Visitors Bureau.
 The purpose of the fund is to recruit and sponsor events designed to provide entertainment value and enhance the collegiate experience for students and to encourage students to remain on campus and in the Brookings community on weekends during the academic year.

 Funding applications are reviewed by the Student Promotion Fund Committee, a group of students, faculty/staff and city and community representatives.
 The committee oversees the program and allocates funding based on the fund criteria.

 Is my student organization event right for the Student Promotion Fund?